Atoka County Profile

 Bryan County Profile

-Bryan County is the only Oklahoma county that is in the Dallas-Fort Worth Combined Statistical Area.
-The county has a 2025 population of 49,213 and a labor force of 24,556.
-Within a 45-mile radius of the county seat (Durant), there are over 334,000 residents and a labor pool of 85,000.
-The average earnings per job are $61,773, and the cost-of-living index is 91.7%.
-The 2024 Gross Regional Product for the county is $2.4B, with NAICS 31 (Manufacturing) and 44 (Retail) being the two largest non-government sectors.
-2024 annual retail sales were $677M, which is a 7% increase over 3 years.
-The county seat, Durant, is located northeast of Dallas along US-69/75, with over 34,000 vehicles per day.
-The Union Pacific Railroad and Burlington Northern Santa Fe Railroad both serve areas of the county, with the Kiamichi Railroad interchanging with both Class I rail providers.
+The county seat, Durant, is located northeast of Dallas along US-69/75, with over 39,000 vehicles per day.
+The Union Pacific Railroad and Burlington Northern Santa Fe Railroad both serve areas of the county, with the Kiamichi Railroad (KRR) interchanging with both Class I rail providers.
+KRR also interchanges with the Canadian Pacific Kansas City Railroad in Arkansas.
 Durant operates a national business airport with a 6,800-foot x 100-foot runway.
-DFW International Airport and Love Field are the nearest commercial airports.
+DFW International Airport and Dallas Love Field are the nearest commercial airports at 75 miles.

 2018 Economic Development Strategy